 - TallBo, mainly used for developing scintillation light collection technologies.

-- Blanche, multipurpose cryostat mainly used for studying high voltage breakdown in noble liquids.
+- Blanche, multipurpose cryostat mainly used for studying high voltage breakdown in noble liquids and/or small to medium size experimental setups.

-The facility manager (currently Flor de Maria Blaszczyk) is the contact for any questions about the facility, how to become a user, and what procedures need to be followed to make a request.
+Please contact the facility coordinator (Flor de Maria Blaszczyk) if you have any questions about the facility, how to become a user, and what procedures need to be followed to make a request.
 Please make sure you contact the facility manager before submitting a TSW to make sure the facility does meet your needs.
 Requests for time on any of these test stands may be made following these instructions.

 Luke / Material Test Stand (MTS)